CommunityHoneyNetwork/chn-docs/docs/prerequisite.md

 * Docker >= 1.13.1
 * Docker Compose >= 1.15.0

+Please note that you will have a more stable experience by installing docker-compose and docker from your distributions repos, rather than downloading docker directly from Docker.
+Direct downloads from Docker *do* tend to have more features, but those features often come at the price of unresolved bugs.

 __Note:__ On Linux, you will need some escalated privileges to run docker.
 This may include having rights to run `$ sudo docker`, or your user being a part of the `docker` group.